 I graduated from the University of Houston in 2012 with my B.S. in Psychology.
 During my undergraduate career I volunteered to work with both the Clinical Neuroscience Research Team led by Dr. Merrill Hiscock and the Behavioral Neuroscience Research Team directed by Dr. J. Leigh Leasure.
-In 2013 I began working as a research technician in Dr. M. Waleed Gaber’s research lab through the Baylor College of Medicine at Texas Children’s Hospital in Houston, Texas where I stayed for 2 and a half years.
+In Spring of 2013 I began working as a research technician in Dr. M. Waleed Gaber’s Pediatric Oncology/Radiation Research Lab through the Baylor College of Medicine at Texas Children’s Hospital in Houston, Texas where I stayed for 2 and a half years.
 In the fall of 2015 I joined the Psychopharmacology Laboratory run by Dr. Tony Riley at American University in Washington, D.C. as a Psychology Master’s Student in the Biological/Experimental thesis track.
 In the fall of 2017 I will joining the doctoral program in Behavioral and Cognitive Neuroscience (BCaN) at American University.